mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 ## Mainmatter's role

 We partnered with Aleph Alpha in September 2023 to help them design and implement the data pipeline they needed.
-We followed a **team augmentation** approach: our Principal Engineering Consultant, Luca Palmieri, embedded into Aleph Alpha's team for three months to help them deliver the project.
+We followed a **team augmentation** approach.
+Our Principal Engineering Consultant, Luca Palmieri, embedded into Aleph Alpha's team for three months to ensure they could deliver the project.

-We took responsibility over four key areas: architecture, infrastructure, Rust and mentoring.
+We took responsibility in four key areas: architecture, infrastructure, Rust and mentoring.

 ### Architecture